 So with that: many of the proposals that came out of both the Left and Right back in 2010 were both very reasonable, even if they represented somewhat opposing sides of the spectrum.
 Each represented a different approach to a problem.
 The Right proposed shifting the costs toward the consumers and private sector, thereby using market forces to direct consumers to healthier lifestyles & private sectors to streamlining their operations and cutting costs.
 This could vastly reduce government costs if the government requires citizens to be responsible for themselves, and personal responsibility is something I can identify with.

 But do we let the uninsured die?
 What if we do let the uninsured die?
 It sounds horrible, but if you believe in personal responsibility: it's not so far-fetched.
 A part of me looks at all the warning labels we have... just run a search for "Absurd Warnings" or even check out dumbwarnings.com (admittedly poorly designed, but there you have it).
 What ardent libertarian or science-loving Darwinist wouldn't loathe such nannyism?
 But on the other hand, is a first-world country really the sort of place that lets its citizens die?
-I can quite appreciate both these arguments.

 I'm a bit sickened hearing an audience cheer letting people die as happened to Ron Paul, but if we were having a calm discussion I could actually find myself listening to a case that an individual chose to accept the risk of death, and now pays the consequences.
 I can't say I'd support it; but I can't say I'd necessarily oppose it, either.
 It's your choice as to whether you want insurance or not.
 It's free market vs. the sanctity of life, which pits two of the core Conservative doctrines at odds with one another.